-Dr. Susanne Benseler is a Professor of Paediatrics at the University of Calgary.
-She is an international leader in childhood inflammatory diseases research.
-She established BrainWorks, a global precision medicine research program for children with brain inflammation - Brain on Fire - resulting in devastating strokes and intractable seizures.
-BrainWorks research enabled early recognition, effective treatment, and improved outcomes around the world.
-Her work in the Understanding Childhood Arthritis Network (UCAN) advances precision health strategies for childhood arthritis integrating genomic research, innovative eHealth and economic evaluations.
-She serves as the Director of the Alberta Children's Hospital Research Institute advancing child health research.
+Susanne Benseler is a Professor of Paediatrics, Cumming School of Medicine, University of Calgary and Director of the Alberta Children's Hospital Research Institute.
+An international leader in childhood inflammatory diseases, she established BrainWorks, a research program for children with brain inflammation.
+BrainWorks enables recognition, treatment, and improved outcomes around the world.
+She co-led Canada's first Child Health and Wellness strategy driven by cross sectoral partnerships, 350 researchers, 40 community organizations, children, families, and passionate care teams at Alberta Health Services.
+Her work in the Understanding Childhood Arthritis Network advances precision health for childhood arthritis integrating genomics, eHealth and economic evaluations.